batistagc/batistagc/README.md

 # Hi there, I'm Gabriel 👋🏾

 <p align="left">
-* 🇧🇷 A brazilian computer science student at the Mackenzie Presbyterian University. <br>
+* 🇧🇷 A brazilian iOS developer. <br>
-* 🤖 Currently learning Swift and iOS development.<br>
+* 🤖 Currently developing and always learning about Swift and iOS development.<br>
-* ☕️ A huge fan of open source projects, UI / UX Design, IoT, inclusive initiatives and black coffee<br>
+* ☕️ I'm also a huge fan of data, AI, machine learning projects and black coffee<br>
 * ✊🏾 I'm always interested about the impact of technology on society and minority groups.
 </p>
 <p align="center">